Adrenal Fatigue & Thyroid Dysfunction

 You can read more about my journey here…

-But, until your health has fallen off a cliff, like mine did, all of the scrummy treats and fun toxic cosmetics etc, all seem a little too higher cost to pay for health…
+But, until your health has fallen off a cliff, like mine did, all of the scrummy treats and fun toxic cosmetics etc, all seem a little too high a cost to pay for health…

 Near Infrared Therapy To The Rescue…?

 In the following interview the impact of Near Infrared Therapy on our Thyroid function is amazing…